komv123/AgileHWProject/README.md

 ## Synthesis
 This repository contains supports two different open-source synthesis flows for generating bitstreams for an FPGA.
-The one provided in the developement environment is called openXC7 and works very well but supports only a few FPGAs.
+The one provided in the Nix development environment is called openXC7 and works very well but supports only a few FPGAs.
 The other one is F4PGA which is tedious to work with and has to be manually installed but it supports a larger set FPGAs.
-This README contains a [section](#installing-f4pga) on how to install the F4PGA tools.
+If you want to use the F4PGA tools this README contains a [section](#installing-f4pga) on how to install the F4PGA tools.
-You can set the synthesis tool in the `config.mk` file and then run.
+You can set the synthesis tool in the `config.mk` file.

 ## Generating SystemVerilog from Chisel
 Right now most synthesis tools only accepts less abstract HDLs like SystemVerilog.